-Feeling the heat, try back in January 1939 there were nine consecutive days above 42°C.
+Feeling the heat of summer, try back in January 1939 when there were nine consecutive days above 42°C.

 On 13 January 1939, eight houses, the timber mill, tannery and iceworks were destroyed by fire.

 Children and women stood in the waters of Ulladulla harbour whilst then men tried to stop the fire.

 Seaman of ships in the harbour joined the local community to protect the township of Ulladulla.